Mathux/audioProject/diaporama.md

 ## Unsupervised feature learning ?
 - Extract features from unlabeled data
-- Learned them with a network
+- Learn them with a network